Jallianwala Bagh massacre: Casualties

 "News has been received from the Punjab that the Amritsar mob has again broken out in a violent attack against the authorities.
 The rebels were repulsed by the military and they suffered 200 casualties."

 The Government of Punjab, criticised by the Hunter Commission for not gathering accurate figures, only offered the same approximate figure of 200.
 When interviewed by the members of the committee a senior civil servant in Punjab admitted that the actual figure could be higher.
 The Sewa Samiti society independently carried out an investigation and reported 379 deaths, and 192 seriously wounded.
 The Hunter Commission based their figures of 379 deaths, and approximately 3 times that number injured, suggesting 1,500 casualties.
 At the meeting of the Imperial Legislative Council held on 12 September 1919, the investigation led by Pandit Madan Mohan Malviya concluded that there were 42 boys among the dead, the youngest of them only 7 months old.
 The Hunter commission confirmed the deaths of 337 men, 41 boys and a six-week-old baby.

 In July 1919, three months after the massacre, officials were tasked with finding who had been killed by inviting inhabitants of the city to volunteer information about those who had died.
 This information was incomplete due to fear that those who participated would be identified as having been present at the meeting, and some of the dead may not have had close relations in the area.

+Historian Vishwa Nath Datta estimated 700 killed.

+Madan Mohan Malaviya estimated 1000 killed.

 Winston Churchill reported nearly 400 slaughtered, and three or four times the number wounded to the Westminster Parliament, on 8 July 1920.

 Since the official figures were obviously flawed regarding the size of the crowd (6,000–20,000), the number of rounds fired and the period of shooting, the Indian National Congress instituted a separate inquiry of its own, with conclusions that differed considerably from the British Government's inquiry.
 The casualty number quoted by the Congress was more than 1,500, with approximately 1,000 being killed.

 Indian nationalist Swami Shraddhanand wrote to Gandhi of 1,500 deaths in the incident.

 The British Government tried to suppress information of the massacre, but news spread in India and widespread outrage ensued; details of the massacre did not become known in Britain until December 1919.